ddttom/doc2web/docs/user-manual.md

 - Detects Index sections at the end of documents
 - Properly decorates these elements with appropriate styling in the output
 - In HTML output: Elements are styled with the appropriate CSS classes
-- In Markdown output: Elements are formatted with proper structure
 - Preserves TOC leader lines (dots, dashes, or underscores) connecting entries to page numbers
 - Maintains proper right alignment of page numbers for better readability
 - Applies appropriate indentation for different TOC levels